These simple mixed berry muffins are packed with berries and topped with a generous amount of buttery brown sugar streusel.

 As super-duper-awesome as streusel topped muffins are, leaving it out will certainly cut down on the amount of sugar and calories in each muffin and they will still be delicious.

-A: Yes, absolutely.
-Because regular size muffin liners don't hold as much batter this recipe will make 18-24 muffins.
-Bake for 18-23 minutes.
+Yes, absolutely.
+Because regular-size muffin liners don't hold as much batter as tulip paper liners, this recipe will make 18-24 muffins if you use regular paper liners.
+Bake these slightly smaller muffins for 18-23 minutes.

 If you give this recipe a try, let me know!
 Leave a comment, rate it, or take a picture and tag it #ofbatteranddough on Instagram.